800 345.5000 Support Login

 amount of lost revenue due to unpaid licensing

 A music licensing fee allows the artists, authors, composers, and publishers to be compensated for their music.
-These fees are handled by what are known as Performance Rights Organisations (PROs).
-The four biggest PROs in Europe are SACEM (France), GEMA (Germany), PRS for Music (UK) and SIAE (Italy), but there are many more across other European countries.
+These fees are handled by what are known as Performance Rights Organizations (PROs).
+The four biggest PROs are ASCAP, BMI, SESAC, and GMR.
 Businesses can be subject to significant fees and legal penalties if they don’t secure the proper rights to the music they play.

 Artists deserve to be fairly compensated for the use of their work.
 Using a music source specifically designed to provide music to businesses helps ensure the artist community is supported and that your business is protected.

-Before you connect your bluetooth speakers and start playing your favourite playlist, be sure to cover your bases to avoid paying unwanted fines.
+Before you connect your Bluetooth speakers and start playing your favorite playlist, be sure to cover your bases to avoid paying unwanted fines.
 Paying for a music for business subscription handles the payment of these licensing fees on your behalf.
 Not only do you avoid hefty fines, it’s the right thing to do.

 MUSIC LICENSING COMPANIES

-Music licensing companies are organisations that represent the interests of music creators and publishers, and provide licences for the use of their music.
+Music licensing companies are organizations that represent the interests of music creators and publishers, and provide licenses for the use of their music.
 These companies work with businesses, film and television production companies, and other entities to obtain the necessary permissions to use copyrighted music legally.

 There are several types of music licensing companies, including:

-Performance rights organisations (PROs): PROs are responsible for collecting and distributing royalties to music creators and publishers when their music is publicly performed, such as in a business setting.
-Examples of PROs include SACEM (France), GEMA (Germany), and PRS for Music (UK).
+Performance rights organizations (PROs): PROs are responsible for collecting and distributing royalties to music creators and publishers when their music is publicly performed, such as in a business setting.
+Examples of PROs include ASCAP, BMI, SESAC, and GMR.

 Music libraries: Music libraries are collections of pre-cleared music that can be licensed for use in various productions, such as films, television shows, commercials, and video games.
-Examples of music libraries include Audio Network, Killer Tracks, and Jingle Punks.
+Examples of music libraries include Audio Network, UPM, and Jingle Punks.

-Sync licensing companies: Sync licensing companies specialise in licensing music for use in visual media, such as films, television shows, and commercials.
-They work with music creators and publishers to negotiate sync licences that allow their music to be used in these productions.
+Sync licensing companies: Sync licensing companies specialize in licensing music for use in visual media, such as films, television shows, and commercials.
+They work with music creators and publishers to negotiate sync licenses that allow their music to be used in these productions.
 Examples of sync licensing companies include Musicbed, Songtradr, and Marmoset.

 Overall, music licensing companies play an important role in the music industry by facilitating the legal use of copyrighted music and ensuring that music creators and publishers are properly compensated for their work.